Wookashi/FeatureSwitcher/README.md

 ### Client
 Nuget package (Wookashi.FeatureSwitcher.Client) should be installed in .Net application to help manage features state.

 ### Node
+Docker container should be placed very close to client apps.

 ### Manager
+User interface used to manipulate features.

 ## Authors
 * **Lukas Hryciuk** - [Wookashi](https://github.com/Wookashi)